ethereum/remix-project/automation.md

    It will automatically squash and merge to master once everything is green.

-   It is activable by adding the `autosquash` label.
+   It is activated by adding the `autosquash` label.

    For more [information](https://github.com/marketplace/actions/autosquash)